KateAnn19/tutorial-react-native/create_login.md

 ### 2. Make Navigator
-In this part, We are going to add screen transition in our app with [Navigator](http://facebook.github.io/react-native/docs/navigator.html#content).
+In this part, we are going to add screen transition in our app with [Navigator](http://facebook.github.io/react-native/docs/navigator.html#content).
-First, Make a `src` directory under the `root` directory and make a `main.js` file inside of the `src` directory.
+First, make a `src` directory under the `root` directory and make a `main.js` file inside of the `src` directory.
-Second, Make a `components` directory under the `src` directory and make a `login.js` file inside of the `components` directory.
+Second, make a `components` directory under the `src` directory and make a `login.js` file inside of the `components` directory.

 <img src="https://s3-ap-northeast-1.amazonaws.com/sendbird-react-native-tutorial-image/make-file-01.png" width=202 height=329 />